-Following the delivery of the Final Report of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (Royal Commission), regulatory focus has pivoted to make consumer protection the utmost priority for incumbent financial institutions.
+Following the delivery of the Final Report of the Royal Commission, regulatory focus has pivoted to make consumer protection the utmost priority for incumbent financial institutions.
 Highlighting the industry's sales over service-related misconduct, the Royal Commission's findings have demonstrated the need for industry-wide change to the culture and governance of financial services providers to prioritise the interests of consumers.
 In the future, regulators are likely to take a more stringent approach to enforcement.
-For example, the Australian Securities and Investments Commission (ASIC), which has announced a new "why not litigate" regulatory stance, has been empowered with additional penalty provisions under the Treasury Laws Amendment (Strengthening Corporate and Financial Sector Penalties) Act 2018 (Cth) to provide greater deterrence value against misconduct in the financial services sector.
-This presents an opportunity for fintechs, which are historically focused on delivering customer-centric outcomes and are often better placed to respond quickly to regulatory change.
+For example, the Australian Securities and Investments Commission (ASIC), which has announced a "why not litigate" regulatory stance, has been empowered with additional penalty provisions under the Treasury Laws Amendment (Strengthening Corporate and Financial Sector Penalties) Act 2018 (Cth) to provide greater deterrence value against misconduct in the financial services sector.
+This presents an opportunity for fintechs, which are historically focused on delivering customercentric outcomes and are often better placed to respond quickly to regulatory change.